 - Always face the course.
 Know where the cars come through your area.
-Only if you are RUNNING back to your corner station should your be back to the course.

 - When the car stops, quickly get over to the driver and have him continue through slowly or give other directions that the safety steward radios to you.
 Remember, there may be another car still coming behind and it may not be slowed or stopped yet!